Blog traffic stuck at zero? Your brilliant ideas reach nobody. Empty analytics dashboards mock your efforts.

 7. Share New Posts on Pinterest Immediately

-The sooner you pin, the faster you tap into potential traffic.
+The faster you pin, the quicker you tap into that sweet Pinterest traffic.

-Keep feeding Pinterest’s hunger for new pins and watch as it feeds traffic back to your blog.
+Keep feeding Pinterest’s hunger for fresh pins.
+Watch it feed traffic back to your blog in return.

 8. Save New Pins to the Most Relevant Board First

-Let’s say you wrote a blog post about easy cake recipes.
+Let’s say you just wrote about easy cake recipes.

 9. Create Multiple Pins for Your Blog Post